skishore23/fx/README.md

-# f(x) -  Build reliable agents
+# f(x)

+**Build reliable AI agents.**

-f(x) is an agent framework where context is immutable.
-Every step is a pure function `Context → Context`, making AI agents predictable, testable, and debuggable.
+f(x) is a functional agent framework where every step is a pure function `Context → Context`.
+This makes your agents predictable, testable, and debuggable.

-## The Core Insight
+## Core insight

 **Context = a Value, Steps = Transformations**

-f(x) makes this practical by treating Context as an explicit state value where every step is a pure function `Context → Context`.
-This makes context **testable and replayable**: you can diff context before/after each step, assert contracts, and audit the exact payload the LLM saw at any moment.
+f(x) treats context as an explicit state value where every step is a pure function `Context → Context`.
+This makes context **testable and replayable** - you can diff context before/after each step, assert contracts, and audit the exact payload the LLM saw at any moment.

-f(x) gives you the tools to actually engineer context effectively.
+f(x) gives you the tools to engineer context effectively.

-## Why This Matters
+## The problem

-Most AI agent failures stem from poor context. f(x) makes context **explicit, testable, and auditable**
+Most AI agent failures stem from poor context. f(x) makes context **explicit, testable, and auditable**.

-## Quick Start
+## Quick start

 ```bash
 npm install @fx/core